 - Heat a skillet over medium-high heat for about 2 minutes.
 Add the olive oil, mushrooms, onion, and 1/2 teaspoon kosher salt and stir.
 Cook for about 10 minutes, stirring frequently, until the liquid has run from the mushrooms and evaporated, the onions have softened, and the mushrooms have shrunk significantly.
 Remove from heat.

-- Combine the parsley, cilantro, dill, medium grain rice, salsa, walnuts, melted butter/oil, and the other 1/2 teaspoon salt.
+- Combine the parsley, cilantro, dill, green onions, medium grain rice, salsa, walnuts, melted butter/oil, and the other 1/2 teaspoon salt.
 Once it's slightly cooled, add the mushroom/onion mixture and stir to combine.

 1 tablespoon olive oil